All about me

 So welcome to my website.
 I truly hope you find the content interesting and fun; and more importantly that it perhaps inspires you to get outside and run or walk, get your blood flowing and fresh air in your lungs.

-In other news I also dabble in pet portraits (some of my drawings are on my artwork page on this site).
-I also do poetry, mostly inspired by my time outdoors but anything can spark some verse.
-I publish these on my www.lineswithinlines.com site.
+As an aside I also do poetry, mostly inspired by my time outdoors but anything can spark some verse.
+I publish these on my www.therunningpoet.co.uk site.